Fruits and Farinacea: Background

-John Smith was an English banker, spiritualist, and respected community figure in Malton, known for his advocacy of vegetarianism in the mid-nineteenth century.
+John Smith (c.
+1795–1870) was an English banker, spiritualist, and vegetarianism activist based in Malton.

-Smith adopted the diet around 1835.
-According to historian James Gregory, he was led to vegetarianism after reading a paper on "Manifestation of Mind", which drew his attention to the mental similarities between humans and animals, including their shared capacity for pleasure and pain.
-(Note: The paper, Lewis H. Morgan's "Mind or Instinct: An Inquiry Concerning the Manifestation of Mind by the Lower Orders of Animals, was published in The Knickerbocker" in December 1843, several years after Smith is said to have adopted the diet, creating a chronological inconsistency.)
-This ethical perspective inspired his commitment to diet reform and led to the publication of Fruits and Farinacea in 1845.
+Smith became vegetarian around 1835.
+According to historian James Gregory, he was led to vegetarianism after reading a paper on "Manifestation of Mind", (Note: The paper, Lewis H. Morgan's "Mind or Instinct: An Inquiry Concerning the Manifestation of Mind by the Lower Orders of Animals", was published in The Knickerbocker in December 1843, several years after Smith is said to have adopted the diet, creating a chronological inconsistency.) which drew his attention to mental similarities between humans and animals, including their shared capacity for pleasure and pain.